octopwn/octopwn-wasm-documentation/docs/plugins/scanners/smbfinger.md

-# SMB Admin Scanner (smbadmin)
+# SMB Fingerprinting Scanner (smbfinger)

-The **SMB Admin Scanner** in OctoPwn performs SMB login attempts and determines whether the provided account has administrative privileges on the target systems.
-This scanner is particularly useful for identifying systems that can be used for lateral movement with the gathered credentials.
+The **SMB Fingerprinting Scanner** in OctoPwn enumerates NTLM handshake information from SMB servers, providing details about the target environment.
+This scanner is particularly useful for initial reconnaissance, enabling penetration testers to gather domain and system details, such as domain names, OS versions, and local time.

+The following details are gathered during the scan:

+- **domainname**: The domain name of the target.
+- **computername**: The target's computer name.
+- **dnsforestname**: The DNS forest name of the domain.
+- **dnscomputername**: The target's DNS computer name.
+- **dnsdomainname**: The DNS domain name of the target.
+- **local_time**: The current local time on the target system.
+- **os_major_version**: The major version of the target's operating system.
+- **os_minor_version**: The minor version of the target's operating system.
+- **os_build**: The OS build number.
+- **os_guess**: An educated guess of the target's operating system.

 ---

 ## Parameters

 ### Normal Parameters

-#### credential
-Specifies the ID of the credential to use for authentication.

-Enter the ID of the credential stored in the Credentials Window.

 #### targets
 Specifies the targets to scan.